DavidSpickett/BadgerKernel/README.md

 ## Example

 The included setup creates two threads.
-The first prints every time it is run and the other prints every 3 times it runs.
-On the next run after it has printed it will exit Qemu.
+The first prints every time it is run and the other waits to be scheduled 3 times then exits qemu.

 The result looks something like this:
 ```